yuk7/ArchWSL/README.md

       - Run the given command line in that instance.
 Inherit current directory.

     runp <command line (includes windows path)>
-      - Runs the given command line in that instance after converting its path.
+      - Run the given command line in that instance after converting its path.

     config [setting [value]]
       - `--default-user <user>`: Set the default user of this instance to <user>.